Scholar · Researcher · Health Scientist

 2014 – 2015

-Conducted 300 structured interviews and 250 HIV tests with counseling across 20 community venues as part of the National HIV Behavioral Surveillance study.
+Conducted 300 structured interviews and 250 HIV tests across 20 community venues.

 California HIV/AIDS Research Program · 2026